7 Days | Folk Rituals • Rural Bengal • Pre–New Year Traditions • Urban & Industrial Life

 Day 5 – Rural Bengal → Dhaka | Brick Kilns

-Return to Dhaka and document traditional brick kilns, capturing clay preparation, moulding, drying, firing, and manual transportation—revealing the harsh realities of seasonal labour.
+Return to Dhaka and document traditional brick kilns, capturing clay preparation, moulding, drying, firing, and manual transportation—revealing seasonal labour realities.

 Day 6 – Coal Yards & Plastic Recycling

-Document Bangladesh’s informal industrial backbone, from coal yards supplying energy to recycling units where plastic waste is sorted, washed, melted, and reused—powerful stories of labour and environmental survival.
+Document Bangladesh’s informal industrial backbone, from coal yards supplying energy to recycling units where plastic waste is processed, highlighting labour and environmental survival stories.

 Day 7 – Fabric Drying Fields & Urban Chaos

 Photograph vibrant textile-drying fields where dyed fabrics stretch across open spaces, creating strong visual patterns.
-Conclude the tour with Dhaka’s iconic traffic chaos—a final metaphor for motion, density, and modern life.
+Conclude the journey with Dhaka’s urban chaos—capturing movement, density, and modern life energy.

 • Witness the rare Lal Kach (Red Glass) folk ritual